Should you visit Vietnam or Laos?

 Which country is cheaper, Laos or Vietnam?

-Accommodation is often cheaper in Vietnam compared to Laos ($11 vs. $11).
-Budget travelers often stay in cheaper hostels and guest houses, while nicer hotels usually appeal to families and upscale travelers.
+Accommodation is often cheaper in Laos compared to Vietnam ($11 vs. $20).
+Budget travelers usually stay in less expensive hostels and guest houses, while nicer hotels often appeal to families and upscale travelers.

 Compare hostel, B&B, and guesthouse prices between Laos and Vietnam to find the cheapest accommodation here: Laos hostels and Vietnam hostels.